It’s no secret that quitting vaping isn’t easy.

 To combat this, I vowed to stop buying vapes and kept a fidget spinner in my pocket.
 Instead of pulling out my vape to take a few hits, I’d pull out a fidget spinner and give it a few spins.
 I also chewed sunflower seeds and gum and sucked on flavored toothpicks to replace the feeling of having a vape in my mouth.

 However, what worked for me may or may not work for you.
-There’s no one size fits all approach to quitting vaping.
+There’s no one-size-fits-all approach to quitting vaping.
 Below are some of the top tips and tricks we’ve gathered from across the internet and talking to others that have successfully quit.

-- Figure Out a Plan
+Develop a Plan

 Look at Your Future

 Looking forward and visualizing your future without vaping can lead to you manifesting that reality.
 Imagine yourself vape-free and commit to your journey to quit.
 Think about all the money you will save: if you buy one pack of Juul pods a week, you’d save $1,040 in one year ($20 x 52 weeks)!
 What could you do with that money a year from now?
 Do you still plan on vaping when you have kids?
 What are you waiting for?
 There is no better time to quit than right now.